The Sopranos Season One, Episode by Episode Review

 The Sopranos Episode 3 Denial, Anger, Acceptance

 "Denial, Anger, Acceptance" starts to add additional balls to the show's narrative juggling act, expanding the perspective on Tony and his crew.
 A key aspect to the premiere I've saved to mention till now is Tony's relationship with his childhood friend, local restauranteur, Artie Bucco.
 When Tony finds that Junior plans to enact a hit in Artie's restaurant, Tony secretly has the restaurant burned down, to make sure Artie, who has no mob ties, doesn't have his reputation sullied.
 Tony believes insurance will take care of Artie, who has no idea that his friend is behind the arson, but insurance does not come through.
 In "Denial, Anger, Acceptance," Carmella decides to host a fundraising event at the Soprano home both catered by and benefitting Artie and his wife Charmaine.
 However, Carmella offends Charmaine by treating her like a servant, and after the event Charmaine confesses to Carmella that she slept with Tony during their teenage years.
 Meanwhile, Tony, against his Jewish advisor Hesh's advice, gets involved in a squabble between a Hasidic Jewish man, and his son-in-law, the latter believing he is owned a large stake in the family-owned motel in his divorce from the older man's wife.
 Tony thinks that he and his mob crew can get their own stake in the motel, but he soon gets more than he bargained for, when the son-in-law proves to be tough, principled, and unafraid of beatings or death.
 This level of mortal fortitude clashes against a new mental crisis Tony is facing.
 While waiting to begin a session with Melfi, Tony notices a painting of a barn and gets hung up on what he perceives as a rotting tree, angrily confronting Melfi, as he thinks she is trying to mess with his head.
 In truth, Tony is only observing the rot in himself, reflected when he repeatedly visits acting mob boss, Jackie Aprile, in the hospital.
 Jackie, for whom Junior is only filling in, is suffering from cancer, and Tony struggles to understand why Jackie is more concerned about dying from cancer than he is about hearing Tony's goofy stories and offers of a Bada Bing stripper.
 Tony, deep down, suspects that there is something missing inside of him, a genius move by the show to make Tony feel more relatable, as most people feel that way at some point in life, though in Tony's case, it turns out that thing is a true human conscience, as Tony is a sociopath.
-The final ball here (I told this show is doing some serious juggling!) involves both Christopher and Meadow.
+The final ball here (I said this show is doing some serious juggling!) involves both Christopher and Meadow.
 Meadow, struggling to keep up with her demanding school and choir schedule, asks Christopher for speed (the drug, not the awesome Keanu Reeves movie), but Christopher fears Tony's wrath if the imposing uncle were to discover that Little Chrissy is supplying his daughter with drugs.
 Christopher's girlfriend, Adriana, convinces Christopher that Meadow is better off getting the drugs from him, as Meadow may be harmed buying drugs on the street.
 Unbeknownst to Christopher, Junior is still fuming about the previous episode's truckjacking, and after consulting with Livia, has decided to have Christopher's dumb friend, Brendan, murdered, and Christopher violently warned.
 Unfortunately, Christopher AND Junior's men aren't too bright, and Christopher leaves the harrowing encounter thinking that Tony sent the men to punish him for giving drugs to Meadow.
 Christopher is the last thing on Tony's mind, though, as our nerve wracked protagonist has been consumed with his strange feelings, as well as the Hasidic motel crisis, which is only solved by a threatened castration.
 The episode miraculously brings all of its strings together for a beautiful musical closing (I'm dropping the juggling metaphor for music), as Tony, trying to make sense of his unmoored feelings, arrives at Meadow's performance just in time to see her choir solo.
 As he sits, Carmella subtly brushes his hand away.
 Meadow nails her solo, and all seems perfect, a picturesque barn in a field...until we see Meadow in closeup, sweating out the amphetamines.

 EPISODE 4 -- "Meadowlands"